Streamliner: Europe

-A TGV high-speed test train set a world record for the fastest wheeled train, reaching 357 mph in 2007.
+A french TGV high-speed test train set a world record for the fastest wheeled train, reaching 357 mph in 2007.
 Conventional TGV services operate at up to 200 mph on the LGV Est, LGV Rhin-Rhône and LGV Méditerranée.
 The power cars of the TGV Euroduplex (2N2), which began commercial operations in 2011, have a more streamlined nose than do previous TGVs.

 In 2015, Eurostar began to operate the electric multiple unit (EMU) British Rail Class 374, also known as the Eurostar e320, on its high-speed services through the Channel Tunnel.
 The train serves destinations beyond Eurostar's core routes to the Gare du Nord station in Paris and the Brussels-South railway station.
 Owned by Eurostar International Limited and capable of operating at 199 mph, the aluminum trains are sixteen-unit versions of the Siemens Velaro.

 United States

 High-speed steam service continued in the United States after World War II, but became increasingly uneconomical.
 The New York Central's Super Hudsons went out of service in 1948 as the line converted to diesel for passenger service.
 The Milwaukee Road retired its high speed Hiawatha steam locomotives between 1949 and 1951.
 The last of the Pennsylvania Railroad's short-lived T1 class locomotives went out of service in 1952.
 All of those iconic locomotives were scrapped.
 The last steam streamliners built were three Norfolk and Western class J locomotives in 1950, which operated until 1959.

 In 1951, the Interstate Commerce Commission implemented regulations restricting most trains to speeds of 79 mph or below unless automatic train stop, automatic train control, or cab signalling were installed.
 The new regulations minimized one of the key advantages of rail travel over the automobile, which became an increasingly attractive alternative as postwar construction of highway systems progressed.
 Rail operators marketed their services on the basis of luxurious sightseeing, as airlines increasingly competed with rail lines for long-distance travel.

 In the mid-1950s, there were several attempts to revive the lightweight custom streamliner concept.
 None of these projects achieved any lasting impact on passenger service.